marcodb26/TabMania/README-DEV.md

 - Installed csso-cli v.3.0.0 (https://www.npmjs.com/package/csso-cli)
   > `npm install csso-cli --save-dev`
-  * Really liked the documentation of cssnano (https://cssnano.co/docs/getting-started), but decided to go with csso because it seemed to be more "independent" of other modules
+  * Really liked the [documentation of cssnano](https://cssnano.co/docs/getting-started), but decided to go with csso because it seemed to be more "independent" of other modules

 - Installed ejs v.3.1.6 (HTML templating)